peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  class).
 * `boolean isZero()`<br>
  Gets a value indicating whether this object's value equals 0.
+* `ERational Multiply​(int v)`<br>
+ Not documented yet.
 * `ERational Multiply​(ERational otherValue)`<br>
  Multiplies this instance by the value of an arbitrary-precision rational number.
 * `ERational Negate()`<br>
  Returns a rational number with the same value as this one but with the sign reversed.
+* `ERational Remainder​(int v)`<br>
+ Not documented yet.
 * `ERational Remainder​(ERational otherValue)`<br>
  Finds the remainder that results when this instance is divided by the value of an arbitrary-precision rational number.
 * `int signum()`<br>
  Gets the sign of this rational number.
+* `ERational Subtract​(int v)`<br>
+ Not documented yet.
 * `ERational Subtract​(ERational otherValue)`<br>
  Subtracts an arbitrary-precision rational number from this instance.
 * `byte ToByteChecked()`<br>
- Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+ Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
 * `byte ToByteIfExact()`<br>
  Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) without rounding to a different numerical value.
 * `byte ToByteUnchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
+ Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * `double ToDouble()`<br>
  Converts this value to a 64-bit floating-point number.
 * `EDecimal ToEDecimal()`<br>